ucsc-ospo/ucsc-ospo.github.io/content/authors/fcastro/_index.md

 ---
 # Display name
-title: Joaquin Chung
+title: Flavio Castro

 # Username (this should match the folder name)
 authors:
-- chungmiranda
+- fcastro

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Scientist, Argonne National Laboratory
+role: Systems Developer, Argonne National Laboratory

 # Organizations/Affiliations
 organizations: